linuxserver/docker-piwigo/README.md

 ## Setting up the application

 You must create a user and database for piwigo to use in a mysql/mariadb server.
-In the setup page for database, use the ip address rather than hostname...
+In the setup page for database, use the ip address rather than hostname....

 A basic apache configuration file can be found in /config/apache/site-confs , edit the file to enable ssl (port 443 by default), set servername etc..
 Self-signed keys are generated the first time you run the container and can be found in /config/keys , if needed, you can replace them with your own.